Ambien is a brand name for the popularly prescribed sleeping medication zolpidem tartrate.

-In the UK, Ambien and zolpidem are considered controlled, Class C drugs and fall under the Amendments to the Misuse of Drugs Act 1971 which came into force on 10 June 2014, which include specification changes for zolpidem.
+In the UK, Ambien and zolpidem are considered controlled Class C drugs and fall under the Amendments to the Misuse of Drugs Act 1971, which came into force on 10 June 2014 and includes specification changes for zolpidem.

 Treatment for an Ambien addiction or abuse disorder is available in the form of detox and rehabilitation.